tommi-grohn/Covid19TrafficAnalysis/README.md

-# Analysis Covid-19 with Google's traffic data in Finland, Norway and Sweden
+# Analyzing Covid-19 with Google's traffic data in Finland, Norway and Sweden

 The most important document is 'Report.pdf'.
 There is written all the essentials: abstract, introduction, methology, results and conclusion of this project.